 Additional Goumi Berry Information

-The berries themselves are 1-2 cm (0.5 in.) wide, round and bright red.
+The berries themselves are half an inch (1 cm.) wide, round, and bright red.
 The shrub flowers in the spring and the fruits ripen in high summer.

 Goumi berries are best harvested by shaking the shrub and collecting the berries on a sheet below.
 This can be hard on the plant, however, and you need to be careful not to damage the tender, young shoots.
 It helps to harvest the berries when they are at their ripest – they should be a deep, scarlet color and not as acidic in flavor.
 That being said, they are quite acidic even at their ripest, which is why they’re often made into pies and jams.